• Skip to primary navigation

 Beyond Paint for furniture color Navy

 The paint I selected for the project is Beyond Paint, color navy.
 You guys have heard me talk about this paint before.
-It is an all-in-one which means no priming or sealing required although depending on the project I might prime and I might seal.
-For instance a vintage wood piece with a lot of red in the wood might get primed and a table top that will see a lot of use might get sealed for extra protection.
+It is all-in-one which means no priming or sealing is required although depending on the project I might prime and I might seal.
+For instance, a vintage wood piece with a lot of red in the wood might get primed and a tabletop that will see a lot of use might get sealed for extra protection.
 Each painted piece is different.

 painting bedroom furniture with furniture paint